-For Kids By Kids will partner with Mariposas in 2019 to amplify the voice of this community of young Latinas and their parents, through illustrating, producing and publishing a picture book that represents their ideals and the message they want to send to inspire others.
+For Kids By Kids is partnering with Mariposas in 2019 to amplify the voice of this community of young Latinas and their parents, through illustrating, producing and publishing a picture book.
+In April, Peg Gignoux led the girls in completing individual pennants.

 The For Kids By Kids collaboration seeks to further the goals of this powerful organization by aiding these young women and their families to: empower their agency; bring out their creative gifts; and communicate their messages through the arts.
 For Kids By Kids and Mariposas are already creating a list of ways to reach families across the country through wide distribution of the finished book.

 Today Mariposas is a community of over 80 engaged students and family members who come together weekly to learn, collaborate and work towards pursuing educational success, de-marginalizing themselves and engendering activism.
 It’s notable that many of the parents and some of the students are undocumented.
 Also notable is that there is 100% participation for all meetings.
 This year the students studied immigration throughout history and ended with a trip to New York to visit historic sites.
 See the students below showing their butterfly pennants at the Statue of Liberty.

 In June, Susie Wilde began working with families to determine a theme for the book.
 Of an impressive number of ideas, we chose the theme of Liberation and set about imagining ideas of unique characters who dream of possibilities no one else has thought of.
 After reviewing more than a hundred ideas, we have come up with our character: A RIVER THAT LISTENS

 Want more information about Mariposas?
 Read the article about them in the “Teaching Tolerance Magazine” https://www.tolerance.org/magazine/spring-2017/mariposas